What is a Solicitor?

 A lawyer and a solicitor are the same terms.
 A lawyer is a term that describes anyone who is licensed and can provide legal advice or represent clients in court.
 It includes solicitors, barristers and chartered legal executives.
 Both terms, lawyers and solicitors, are used interchangeably in the UK but essentially mean the same thing.

 How much is a solicitor's salary?

 The hard work and long hours reflect the wage and salary for a solicitor.
-A newly qualified solicitor in a firm outside of the city or smaller commercial practice may expect to earn around £25,000 to £40,000.
+A newly qualified solicitor in a firm outside of the city or smaller commercial practice may expect to earn around £25,000 to £40,000, although some very prestigious and competitive firms are offering as much as up to £150,000.
 An average solicitor salary in London is anything from £40,000 to £65,000 based on five years’ experience, but as there are many areas of law, this can vary.
 For those with over ten years' experience, earnings can range from £65,000 to £1,000,000.
 Those based in London and bigger cities will often earn more too.
 The potential for earning growth is huge if you choose a career as a solicitor.

 How do pro bono lawyers work?